 The majority of our cash flows are generated by our lending activities.
-CMHC will issue a significant volume of loans over the 2019-2023 planning horizon as a result of the RCFi and the NHCIF; disbursements associated with loans are expected to far exceed repayments received during this period.
+CMHC will issue a significant volume of loans over the 2019-2023 planning horizon as a result of the RCFi, the NHCF and the FTHBI and SEMP Fund; disbursements associated with loans are expected to far exceed repayments received during this period.
 Cash generated from borrowing activities is expected to increase significantly over the same time frame for the same reason.